 Georgian entertainment: from pleasure gardens to blood sports

-- Article by: Matthew White
+- Article written by: Matthew White

-Illustration of Sadler's Wells TheatreView images from this item (1)
+Illustration of Sadler's Wells Theatre

-TheatreThe 18th century was the great age of theatre.
-In London and the provinces, large purpose-built auditoriums were built to house the huge crowds that flocked nightly to see plays and musical performances.
+The 18th century was the great age of theatre.
+In London and the provinces, large purpose-built auditoriums were constructed to house the huge crowds that flocked nightly to see plays and musical performances.
 A variety of entertainments were on offer, from plays and ballets to rope-walkers and acrobats.

-Poster advertising a variety of theatre entertainments, 1787View images from this item (1)
+Poster advertising a variety of theatre entertainments, 1787

-Theatre-going was a very different experience from that of today.
+Theatregoing was a very different experience from that of today.
 Theatre audiences could be rude, noisy and dangerous.
 Alcohol and food was consumed in great quantity, while people frequently arrived and left throughout the duration of the performance.
 Audiences chatted amongst themselves and sometimes pelted actors with rotten fruit and vegetables.
 Others demanded that popular tunes be played over and over again.
 James Boswell described mooing like a cow during one particularly bad play, to the great amusement of his companions.
 Rioting at theatres was also not uncommon.
-The Drury Lane theatre in London, for example, was destroyed by rioting on six occasions during the century.
+The Drury Lane Theatre in London, for example, was destroyed by rioting on six occasions during the century.